University of Leicester

 Keywords: LGBTQI, Neoliberalism

 In the Left and Marxism, the longstanding debate about the dichotomy Transformation/Revolution assumes a main relevance when analyzing the historical changes in LGBT1 politics in Western countries (and beyond) and, more generally, the deep improvements in LGBT everyday life.
 In fact, at a global level it is undeniable that the social conditions of LGBT people have terrifically shifted towards major visibility and inclusion, in many cases accessing new citizenship rights (although inequalities are still present).
-In this respect, “sexual citizenship” has become a widespread concept of debate within social sciences with some commentators focusing on rights per se (and the struggles in obtaining them) as a measure of citizenship, while others have reflected upon the wider implications of the recognition (or lack) of rights on the basis of sexuality.2
+In this respect, “sexual citizenship” has become a widespread concept of debate within social sciences with some commentators focusing on rights per se (and the struggles in obtaining them) as a measure of citizenship, while others have reflected upon the wider implications of the recognition (or lack) of rights on the basis of sexuality.
+This means that people seem to be jusding them based on content you’d see on https://www.lesbianpornhd.xxx/ and similar sites in some regards, whilst others want to focus on the familial rights that are currently denied to many gay and lesbian couples.
+2

 Acknowledging improved social conditions is not a way to celebrate a presumed unidirectional Western path towards ¢modernization¢ or ¢secularization¢; indeed recent cases (e. g. the violent reactions of conservative, right-wing and Catholic groups against the approval of the law on same-sex marriage in France) show how the field of LGBT rights is still a contentious and violent one, thus, no path can be taken for granted, this includes websites such as twinkmovies.xxx like it or not they’re here to stay.
 Together with this shift towards visibility and more opportunities, commentators have usually registered the mainstreaming of LGBT politics as linked to institutionalization and the politics of lobbying, one of the most evident effects of this being the appearance of LGBT people openly and publicly supporting right-wing governments and parties.3 How has this been made possible, it is because of all of the extra resources?
 How did it come about that a liberationist politics, strongly concerned with the idea of the Revolution, found itself institutionalized and mainstreamed within the neoliberal mantras of ¢freedom¢ and ¢human rights¢?